Centre Party (Germany): Hitler government and new elections

 Meanwhile, Papen had formed an intrigue to oust his successor.
-He conferred with Hugenberg and industrial magnates and bankers and after a feverish night, in which the outcome was unclear to all participants.
+He conferred with Hugenberg and industrial magnates and bankers during a feverish night in which the outcome was unclear to all participants.
 On 30 January 1933 Hitler was appointed Chancellor with Papen as Vice-Chancellor and Hugenberg as minister for economics.

 Though seeing their adversaries Papen and Hugenberg join forces with Hitler, the Centre Party still did not give up building a broad coalition government.
 Since the new administration was still lacking a majority in parliament, the Centre was ready to support it, either by toleration or by coalition.
 Hitler intended to minimise non-Nazi participation, but feigned a willingness to cooperate with the Centre and blamed Papen and Hugenberg for denying cabinet posts to the Centre.
 When Kaas requested a broad outline of his government's objectives, Hitler used the questionnaire presented by Kaas to declare the talks a failure and obtain the President's approval for calling for new elections for the third time in about half a year.

 These elections in March 1933 were already marred by the SA's terror, after the Reichstag fire and civil rights had been suspended by President Hindenburg through the Reichstag Fire Decree.
 Still the Centre Party campaigned hard against the Hitler administration and managed to preserve their former vote of roughly 11 per cent.
 The government parties NSDAP and DNVP however jointly won 52 per cent of the vote.
 This result shattered the Centre Party's hopes of being indispensable for obtaining a majority in parliament.
 The party was now faced with two alternatives – either to persist in protesting and risk reprisals like Communists and Social Democrats, or to declare their loyal cooperation, in order to protect their members.
 As shown by subsequent events, though deeply uncomfortable with the new government, the party opted for the latter alternative.